blueskythlikesclouds/MikuMikuLibrary/README.md

 * tex_db.bin/.txi

 ### FARC Pack
-A program that allows you to extract .farc files or create them from folders.
+A program that allows you to unpack or repack .farc files.

 # Special thanks
 * [Brolijah](https://github.com/Brolijah)